opengeospatial/ogcapi-environmental-data-retrieval/README.md

 - **2 - Area**:  Retrieve data within a polygon or rectangular tile/subset at a time instant, or as a timeseries, or as a vertical profile for a time instant.
 - **3 - Trajectory and Corridor**: Retrieve data along a 2D, 3D or 4D trajectory or within a defined corridor around a trajectory.

+Each of these patterns is optional, but a compliant API should implement at least one of them.

 These patterns would be accessed through endpoints like:

 ```